huwu55/React-Mongo-MusicSongLyrics/README.md

     * add current song to Favorite or existing playlists
     * select playlist to see collections
     * create new playlists
+    * manage songs in Favorite by adding songs to other playlists or deleting songs.
 * Server side:
     * verify jwt token and decode token to get username as middleware
     * interact with database based on requests made